Digital transformation roadmap overview

 Every company must know what risks lie ahead.
 Simply putting your head down and hoping for the best isn't a strategy that will get you across the finish line.
 You might dodge a few bullets, but eventually, the lack of forward-planning will catch up with you.
 Think about everything that could threaten your progress or prevent you from making your transformation—internally and externally.

 Cascade simplifies strategy execution by connecting all projects and KPIs in one place.
-It helps your entire team collaborate across your digital transformation initiatives to carry out the essential daily actions in a more fun and effective way.
+It helps your entire team collaborate across your digital transformation initiatives to carry out your strategic priorities in an effective way.

 Successful digital transformations require significant cultural change.
 You might have the aim of greater strategic alignment, a competitive advantage, or it could be a complete redefinition of your customer journey.